pasqal-io/quantum-evolution-kernel/docs/contributing/how to contribute.md

 # How to contribute

-We're grateful for your interest in participating in this library!
+We're grateful for your interest in contributing to this library!

 ## Asking questions

-If you have any question on this library, don't hesitate to ask them.
+If you have any question aout this library, don't hesitate to ask!

 For more information on how to get in touch, see our [Community Portal](https://community.pasqal.com/).
 In particular, we have a Community Chat, it's generally the best place to ask questions.